BasicWolf/archived-kaylee/doc/src/firststeps.rst

 ------------
 Auto-filtering is yet another feature of Kaylee's "write less do more" principle.
 Filters are Python decorators which can be automatically applied to Controllers' and Projects' methods.
-They help to automate lots of data integrity checks and conversions in any part of the the ``Client <-> Server <-> Controller <-> Project`` inter-communication.
+They help automating lots of data integrity checks and conversions in any part of the the ``Client <-> Server <-> Controller <-> Project`` inter-communication.
 For example, the
 :py:func:`normalize_result <kaylee.filters.normalize_result>` filter
-takes care of calling result normalization and validation routines before passing it do the decorated function.
+takes care of calling result normalization and validation routines before passing it to the decorated function.
 And all the methods implementing :py:meth:`Contoller.accept_result` are usually decorated automatically, so that a user gets already validated and normalized result.